BlkPingu/NeuroRaceDataProcessing/README.md

 [![DOI](https://zenodo.org/badge/240088009.svg)](https://zenodo.org/badge/latestdoi/240088009)

-This direcory contains tooling to map NeuroRacer data.
-It a prequisite is that you have access to a directory containing such data.
+This directory contains tooling to map NeuroRacer data.
+It is a prequisite that you have access to a directory containing such data.

-NeuroRacer's data packages usually contain a `.yaml` with metadata and a subfolder system like `zed/left/image_raw_color/compressed` containing the cameras pictures.
+NeuroRacer's data packages usually contain a `.yaml` with metadata and a subfolder system like `zed/left/image_raw_color/compressed`, containing the cameras pictures.

-The 2 functions if this tooling is mapping and augmenting the mapped data.
+The 2 functions if this tooling contains is mapping and augmenting the mapped data.

 These functions have been split and can be executed separately to optimise runtimes.

-The datamapper is designed to be deployed on a remote system and for a path containing one or more pacages of NeuroRacer data.
+The datamapper is designed to be deployed on a remote system and for a path containing one or more packages of NeuroRacer data.
 It will then look for the `.yaml` and the image data in all folders down the path.

 The augmenter is then used to augment the mapped images, also remotely.

 ###  Map the data